infojasyrc/vagrant_vms/README.md

 # Description

-This project is for working with Vagrant and LAMP development with Symfony2.
+This project is for a LAMP environment developing a Symfony2 app.